christiecamp/autopsy-files/autopsy-files.md

 ### ![regex](./blood-stained/2.png)

 There are a variety of important parts to every *REGEX expression*.
-We will be covering each part in detail for each expression below:
+We will be covering each portion in detail for the expressions below:

 *REGEX expression* that checks for hex values